San Diego Education Report

 burial tip in the disappearance of Berry, who had last been seen the day before her 17th

 birthday.
-A judge in Cleveland sentenced Robert Wolford on his
+A judge in Cleveland sentenced Robert Wolford on his guilty plea to obstruction of

 justice, making a false report and making a false alarm.